International Orientation: Admitted Student Checklist

 Schedule Your Move-In Appointment

-More information about move-in to NAU dormitories will be available at a later date.
+NAU dormitories open for new student move-in on Tuesday, January 5 and Wednesday, January 6.
 If you arrive in Flagstaff prior to dormitories being available for new student move-in, you will be required to locate off campus housing for a temporary period.
 Please schedule your move-in appointment in the housing portal once you have received notification of your assigned dormitory.
 You do need your JacksCard for move-in as you can use your passport for identification.

 Flagstaff Airport Shuttle